czyzby/gdx-lml/README.md

 - `@Inject` - while not unique to Autumn MVC (this is actually a standard Autumn annotation), this is one of the annotations you will use the most.
 It allows to you inject any component - be it classes annotated with @Component or @View (among others), standard Autumn services, meta annotation processors or even the ContextContainer itself.
 See [Autumn](https://github.com/czyzby/gdx-autumn) docs for more info and more useful annotations.
 - `@Dispose` - again, this is Autumn annotation that allows to automate the disposal of heavy objects.
 Basically, when the annotated object is removed from context (which usually takes place when the application is being closed), it will be automatically disposed of.
 This does not have to annotate injected assets, as AssetService already takes care of asset disposing.
 - `@ViewStage` - when used in @View or @ViewDialog, injects current Stage object into the field.
 MIGHT be null or TURN null, as screens are sometimes reloaded and stages references might be cleared.
 - `@ViewActor` - when used in @View or @ViewDialog, injects actor with the given ID to the field after LML template parsing.
+If actor ID is not given, field name is used.
 ID can be specified in LML templates with "id" tag attribute.

 These are the services that you might want or have to inject from time to time: